Prakashkhadka7/nodejs-rest-apiCrud/README.md

-# Node js  restful API CRUD with Node js and Postgres
+# Node js  restful API CRUD with  Postgres
 Create the database and configure with the matching credentials look at the db.js file for db configuration.

 Run npm install.<br>